SouchenOu/STL-containers/README.md

 If srand() is not called, the rand() seed is set as if srand(1) were called at the program start.
 Any other value for seed sets the generator to a different starting point.

 Friend class:
 --------------

 A friend class can access private and protected members of other classes in which it is declared as a friend

 Class value_compare in stl container c++:
 ---------------------------------------

+value_compare value_comp() const;

+Return value comparison object

+Returns a comparison object that can be used to compare two elements to get whether the key of the first one goes before the second.

+The arguments taken by this function object are of member type value_type (defined in map as an alias of pair<const key_type,mapped_type>), but the mapped_type part of the value is not taken into consideration in this comparison.